 Furtherinformation on ticketsales can be found here.

-ACCESSIBILITY INFORMATION We aim to provide individual "accessibility information" for each piece in our program.
-This includes information on lighting and sound, special effects such as fog, possible trigger content, the seating and audience situation and more.
+We aim to provide individual “information on accessibility” for each piece in our program.
+This includes information on sensorial stimuli such as lighting and sound, special effects such as fog, possible trigger content, the seating and audience situation and more.
 As of two weeks before the first performance date you will find the accessibility information below the announcement text of each performance on our website.

-Content Note You will find content notes on some of the announcement pages of the plays at the Sophiensaele.
-Content notes are indications of possibly incriminating content that can be potentially triggering.
+You will find content notes on some of the announcement pages of the plays at the Sophiensaele.
+Content notes are indications of possibly sensitive content that can be potentially triggering.
 Communication about this allows potential visitors to decide for themselves whether a performance is accessible for them in terms of content or not.

 The availability and scope of the content notes result from a joint process and in close consultation with the artists and groups responsible in each case.
 Therefore, there are not always content notes for all pieces in our programme.